The Formal Nude $219.00*

 - Workshop hours: 9:30 a.m. – 6:30 p.m.
 (1-hour lunch break)

 - 1 hour of fine-art nude genre background presentation and discussion

-- 5 hours total shooting time, working with bodyscape and silhouette compositions
+- 6 hours total shooting time, working with bodyscape and silhouette compositions and environmental portraiture

 - 1 hour of participant image review and critique (Continental dinner provided)

 - One professional fine-art nude model

 - Lighting, including studio monolights and portable speedlights with remote RF triggering, plus reflectors and diffusers